This high-protein vegan edamame mango salad is easy to make in 10 minutes and makes the perfect light meal or healthy side salad.

 Edamame, corn, mango, black beans and cucumber in a large mixing bowl.

 Step 3.
-Add the dressing ingredients, mix it all up, top with avocado if desired and enjoy!
+Add the dressing ingredients, mix it all up, top with avocado and enjoy right away.

 Print